-1 electronic mail with and marries a same of the manual list 1 2 electronic mail with and provide a copy of the resource list described in subsection (f) to eligible individuals described in 3 subsection (e).
-4 (2) Provide at least four (4) follow-up communications via mail 5 6 or electronic mail to an eligible individual described in subdivision (1) as follows: 7 8 (A) Provide the first follow-up communication not later than $\frac{1}{2}$ 8 9 thirty (30) days after the date that the department of workforce development initially communicates with the eligible 10 individual under subdivision (1).
-11 (B) Provide the second follow-up communication not earlier then thits (20) have an dust later than sints $((20)$ have a fact later than sints $((20)$ have a 12 than thirty (30) days and not later than sixty (60) days after the 13 date that the department of workforce development initially 14 communicates with the eligible individual under subdivision 15 16 (C) Provide the third follow-up communication not earlier than 17 sixty (60) days and not later than ninety (90) days after the 18 date that the department of workforce development initially 19 communicates with the eligible individual under subdivision 20 (1).
+1 electronic mail with and provide a copy of the resource list 2 described in subsection (f) to eligible individuals described in 3 subsection (e).
+4 (2) Provide at least four (4) follow-up communications via mail 5 or electronic mail to an eligible individual described in 6 subdivision (1) as follows: 7 (A) Provide the first follow-up communication not later than 8 thirty (30) days after the date that the department of workforce 9 development initially communicates with the eligible 10 individual under subdivision (1).
+11 (B) Provide the second follow-up communication not earlier 12 than thirty (30) days and not later than sixty (60) days after the 13 date that the department of workforce development initially 14 communicates with the eligible individual under subdivision 15 (1).
+16 (C) Provide the third follow-up communication not earlier than 17 sixty (60) days and not later than ninety (90) days after the 18 date that the department of workforce development initially 19 communicates with the eligible individual under subdivision 20 (1).
 21 (D) Provide the fourth follow-up communication not earlier 22 than ninety (90) days and not later than one hundred twenty 23 (120) days after the date that the department of workforce 24 development initially communicates with the eligible 25 individual under subdivision (1).
 26 (3) Develop, in consultation with the department and The Arc of 27 Indiana, the content and form of the communications described in 28 subdivisions (1) and (2).
 29 (4) Include in the communications described in subdivisions (1) 30 and (2) information regarding how to contact the department of 31 workforce development if an eligible individual is interested in 32 additional information.
 33 However, the department of workforce development is not required to 34 communicate with or provide a resource list to an eligible individual if 35 the eligible individual requests that the department of workforce 36 development not contact the eligible individual.
 This subsection 37 expires January 1, 2023.
-38 (i) The department, in consultation with the: 39 (1) Indiana management performance hub established by 40 IC 4-3-26-8; 41 (2) office of the secretary of family and social services; 42 (3) department of correction;
+38 (i) The department, in consultation with the: 39 (1) Indiana management performance hub established by 40 IC 4-3-26-8; 41 (2) office of the secretary of family and social services;

+(3) department of correction;